 Financial liabilities are classified as measured at amortised cost.
 The company's financial liabilities are subsequently measured at amortised cost using the effective interest method.
-Interest expense and foreign exchange gains and losses are recognised in statement of comprehensive income.
-Any gain or loss on
+Interest expense and foreign

 Interest income and expense

 Income and expenses are presented on a net basis only when permitted under IFRS, or for gains and losses arising from the company of similar transactions.